 The appraiser will typically be looking for two big things:

 - A legally recorded easement regarding right-of-way from property to public roadway

 - A private road agreement that provides for continued maintenance and is signed by everyone who lives on the road

 The first part doesn’t usually pose much of a problem.
 There’s often something already on file with the county, or a state statute covers the access.
-It’s the second part that can prove much more problematic for the loan process (unless you’re purchasing in California or Oregon, which don’t require private road agreements).
+It’s the second part that can prove much more problematic for the loan process (unless you’re purchasing in California, Connecticut, Oregon or Vermont, which don’t require private road agreements).